 Being of Polish descent, the parishioners of St. Stanislaus Bishop and Martyr church often celebrated and participated in many Polish customs including the Polish Millennium, the observance of Poland's 1,000 years of Christianity.
 On May 3, 1966, the present Archbishop of Prague, Joseph Cardinal Beran concelebrated the celebration Mass with 10 Polish and Czechoslovakian priests as well as three bishops.
 More than 800 people crowded the church for this monumental event.

 In 1976, St. Stanislaus parish erected a Bicentennial Pioneer Monument on the church grounds in conjunction with the national bicentennial.
 Alongside a special bicentennial flag, the 10-ton granite Bicentennial Pioneer Monument was unveiled in honor of the first pioneer Polish settlers in the Warsaw community.
 A state representative and Grafton's mayor gave the dedicatory speeches.

 On October 22, 1978, the Polish community of Warsaw rejoiced in the election of a pope of their own beloved land.
 Karol Cardinal Wojtyla became Pope John Paul II, who is now Saint John Paul II.
 A celebration Mass was planned.
 However, a smoldering fire, which started in an electrical junction box in the basement ceiling, destroyed several parts of the church.
 Despite the shock to parishioners and damage to the church, they decided to proceed with the celebration Mass.

 Other Polish customs and holidays observed by St. Stanislaus include Corpus Christi.
-The pastor and altar boys lead a procession with the Blessed Sacrament to four temporary altars around the outside of the church.
+The pastor and altar servers lead a procession with the Blessed Sacrament to four temporary altars around the outside of the church.
 All Souls Day is also observed with a procession to the cemetery to pray the litany to All Saints.

 On August 3, 1979, St. Stanislaus church was placed on the National Register of Historic places and a bronze plaque commemorating this event was unveiled, blessed, and dedicated by the bishop.